HarshRajRajput/Snake-Water-Gun-Game/README.md

 **(2) Rounds:**<br>
 * The game consists of multiple rounds.
 In each round, both the user and the computer simultaneously select one of the three options.<br>

 **(3) Winner Of the Game:**<br>
 *  Winner are awarded based on the outcomes:<br>
 * If the user’s choice beats the computer’s choice, the user Wins the game.<br>
 * If the computer’s choice beats the user’s choice, the computer Wins the game.<br>
 * If both players choose the same option, the round is a tie, and the game is a draw.<br>

 # Strategy:
 * Players can develop strategies based on the patterns of their opponent's choices.
 The game encourages quick thinking and adaptability as players try to outsmart the computer's algorithm.

 # Conclusion:
 * The Snake Water Gun game offers a fun way to test your decision-making skills against a computer opponent, making it a popular choice for casual gaming.
-Its simplicity and strategic depth provide an engaging experience for players of all ages
+Its simplicity and strategic depth provide an engaging experience for players of all ages.